From the founder of the Holosapiens Project

 Energy Flowing Down

 The partner organ of the Large Intestine is the Lung.
-The Qi of the Lung also needs to move downward because it is the uppermost organ of the body, and as such it sends energy down to the remaining organs for nourishment.
-For the same reason the Lung has also a protective function (protects the body from external pathogens) and is often referred to as “the umbrella organ”.
+The Qi of the Lung also needs to move downward.
+It is the uppermost organ of the torso, and as such it sends Qi down to the remaining organs for nourishment.

 Umbrella With Flowers For Lung